 - Taken General Chemistry I

-Chem Scholars applications are now open and are due by Friday, February 2nd by 3pm.
+Chem Scholars applications are closed for Spring 2020.
+See below for Chem Scholars Application instructions.
 If you have any questions, please email Dr. Karen Molek at email@example.com.

 The learning community is modeled after the Meyerhoff Scholars Program, which was established by Dr. Freeman Hrabowski, president of the University of Maryland, Baltimore County and the Meyerhoff Graduate Fellows Program directed by Dr. Michael Summers, a UWF Chemistry alumnus.
 The program incorporates four key components: academic and social integration; knowledge and skill development; support and motivation; and monitoring and advising.